 Lughnasadh (loo-nah-sah), Lammas(lah-mus) or First Harvest

 This is a celebration at the halfway point between Summer Solstice and Autumn Equinox when the sun is at 15 degrees in Leo or the fixed day of August 1-2 in the Northern Hemisphere and February in the Southern Hemisphere.
 It marks the grain harvest and the start of harvest season.
 It is named for the Irish god Lugh and.
 It is generally celebrated by NeoPagans with fairs, games and food.

 Mabon or Harvest Home is known as the Autumn Equinox when the sun enters Libra, takes place in September in the Northern Hemisphere or March in the Southern Hemisphere.
 It is also on or near the 21st of the month.
 It is marked on a standard calendar as the first day of autumn or fall.

 There are thirteen Esbats each year, traditionally lasting from midnight until dawn.
 They are often used to honor the female aspect of their deity or the earth.
-There will be dancing, singing and magick workings.
+There will be dancing, singing and magic workings.
 It is a time where people can read poems and play tributes to the feminine.
-The days following the full moon are considered the strongest and the best time for magick.
+The days following the full moon are considered the strongest and the best time for magic.